GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 target.
 In the verbal context, such detail can prevent

-confusion, however the -mdoc
+confusion, however the mdoc package does

-macro for an argument
+not have a macro for an argument

 to a flag.
 Instead the